Debunking a UFO "Documentary":

 Once returned, Walton told a fantastic tale of coming to on board the "craft", noticing the air was thick and hard to breathe, seeing these entities standing over him, threatening them with a wand-shaped object, wandering room to room around the "craft", finding his way into some kind of control room with a chair and a view of the stars, then being led out into a hangar by a human-looking individual who put a mask over Walton's face and put him back to sleep.
 When told that 5 days had passed, Walton was surprised, beliveing it to be the same night.

 I went to a MUFON meeting a few years ago here in the Phoenix area, and I listened to Walton give a presentation about the incident and the object he says he saw.
-He said it was a metallic disc, and that it emitted a sound consisting of simultaneously the very highest and very lowest pitches a human can hear.
-I wonder about this since humans differ considerably in their hearing ranges.
+He said it was a metallic disc, and that it emitted a sound consisting of simultaneously the very highest and very lowest pitches he can hear.
 The presentation speculated that maybe the aliens' spacecraft had broke down, and while they were fixing it, hovering in a remote unpopulated area, one of those ever-curious Earth creatures unexpectedly stumbled upon it and got zapped by the craft's malfunctioning electrowhatever system, so the aliens had to put the earthling in stasis and return it to somewhere near its home once it was safe to do so.

 Yeah, okay.
 So anyway, the movie gives us an artist's rendering of the "craft".
 Remember how it was described as a metallic disc?
 Check this out: